 U.S. fishermen interested in pursuing Atlantic tunas in federal waters and most state waters must first get one of seven operation-specific fishing permits for their boat.

-The most popular commercial permit is a general category permit.
+The most popular commercial permit is a General category permit.
 This allows fishermen to catch tunas with hand gears.
-Fishermen using different gears, such as pelagic longlines, can apply for more tailored permits.
+Fishermen using different gears, such as pelagic longline fishermen, can apply for more tailored permits.
 For-hire vessels, such as charter or headboats, or small boats operating in the Caribbean, must also get permits specific to their operations.

 Each year, NOAA Fisheries issues approximately 7,000 commercial permits, mostly through our online permit shop.
 Another 20,000 fishermen are also granted permits to fish tunas recreationally.